 However, skiing is not the only reason to visit one of these places.
 They look so magical with all the snow and frost.
 You can just book a stay in a chalet or apartment and enjoy winter walks and fresh mountain air while staying for a few days.
 The developed infrastructure will allow you to eat daily in the national Montenegrin restaurants, use the ski lifts, hire an English-speaking instructor, book a ride on snowmobiles and take a steam bath in a real classic bathhouse.

 Go Sightseeing in That Part Where It’s Warm

 If you are not interested to go to the Montenegro mountains, then visit the coast.
 It offers so much for sightseeing.
 A nice bonus will be no lines and free admission to many places wherein summer you are supposed to pay.
 Like Kotor Wall or Lovcen National Park, for example.

 Be sure to visit the Old Town of Budva and Kotor, Porto Montenegro in Tivat with its gorgeous hotel (where you can stop by for lunch or a drink), ancient fortresses in Herceg Novi or ancient monasteries located in the mountains like Ostrog and Podmaine in Budva.

 For a better experience, I advise you to rent a car and explore Montenegro by vehicle.
 Or go see neighboring countries like Bosnia, Serbia, Albania or Croatia.
-Getting in and out will be easy and quick since there will be no lines on the border.
+Getting in and out will be easy and quick since there will be no lines at the border.

 Indulge in Fine Montenegrin Cuisine